ha-ha-ha-han/ha-ha-ha-han.github.io/index.md

 author_profile: true
 ---

+## about
+Welcome!
+I am postdoc in the University of Oxford jointly working in the computer vision lab: Visual Geometry Group and the brain imaging analysis lab: WIN-FMRIB.
+My research interest is developing and applying AI techniques for pattern discovering in large scientific/medical data.
-## What's going on? ##
+## news ##

+- Oct, 2020 The brain age paper for Simple Fully ConvNet (SFCN) is published in [Medical Image Analysis](https://doi.org/10.1016/j.media.2020.101871)

+- Feb, 2020 ConvNet can extract intrinsic properties from noisy physical experiments!
+One paper published in [Review of Scientific Instruments](https://aip.scitation.org/doi/full/10.1063/1.5132586)

+- Nov, 2019 Back to Oxford in VGG and WIN-FMRIB.

-- **[State-of-the-art performance for brain age prediction](https://github.com/ha-ha-ha-han/UKBiobank_deep_pretrain)!** We won [PAC 2019](https://www.photon-ai.com/pac2019#results) brain age prediction challenge and are keeping the world record in brain age prediction in the UK Biobank dataset!
-The challenge consists of two goals: 1) Predict age from MRI brain images as accurate as posisble, and 2) Achieve accurate prediction results while keeping the age delta unbiased from age.
-We lead on both parts!
-Checkout the manuscript in [Medical Image Analysis](https://doi.org/10.1016/j.media.2020.101871) and the [GitHub repository](https://github.com/ha-ha-ha-han/UKBiobank_deep_pretrain).
+- Jun, 2019 **[World leading in brain age prediction competetion](https://github.com/ha-ha-ha-han/UKBiobank_deep_pretrain)!** We won [PAC 2019](https://web.archive.org/web/20200214101600/https:/www.photon-ai.com/pac2019) brain age prediction challenge and are keeping the world record in brain age prediction in the UK Biobank dataset!
+  - (Update in Dec, 2020) The publication is out in [Medical Image Analysis](https://doi.org/10.1016/j.media.2020.101871) and the code and the pretrained weights from UK Biobank are released in the [GitHub repository](https://github.com/ha-ha-ha-han/UKBiobank_deep_pretrain).
+A preprint dedicated for the technical aspects for PAC 2019 is in [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.11.10.376970v1).

+- Jan, 2019 Starting a short-term postdoc in Donders Institute in the Netherlands in collaboration with [Prof Christian Beckmann](https://www.ru.nl/english/people/beckmann-c/).

-- **Deep learning with medical imaging data.** I am now working on UK Biobank data to find patterns of disease and aging in the population.
-This is a postdoctoral project with [Prof Steve Smith](https://www.ndcn.ox.ac.uk/team/stephen-smith) from FMRIB and [Prof Andrea Vedaldi](http://www.robots.ox.ac.uk/~vedaldi/) from VGG.
+- Jul, 2018 **Deep learning with large-scale medical imaging data.** I am working on the UK Biobank data to find disease and ageing patterns in the population.
+This is a postdoctoral project with [Prof Steve Smith](https://www.ndcn.ox.ac.uk/team/stephen-smith) in the MR imaging analysis group in WIN-FMRIB and [Prof Andrea Vedaldi](http://www.robots.ox.ac.uk/~vedaldi/) in the computer vision lab VGG.
-- **[Neural network in spectrum image](https://aip.scitation.org/doi/10.1063/1.5132586).** In physics experiment data analysis, labels are rare or hard to get.
-But don't worry, we can use the physics to generate the label and then generate it to the real experiment data.
-Checkout our paper in [SRCNN for spectrum experiment data](https://aip.scitation.org/doi/10.1063/1.5132586).
-- **[Neuron image registration](/projects/neuro/).**  I worked on some beautiful neuronal image data with [Prof Kenneth Harris](http://www.ucl.ac.uk/cortexlab), who led me into the fantastic field of neuroscience.
-The goal in this project is to register an ex-vivo microscopic 2D image slice in the in-vivo 3D two-photon volume data so that we can link the information from different experiment methods.
-The data is large and can be noisy.
-Yet we find a method to register the different data sets with good accuracy and fast speed.
-Check out the [GitHub site](https://github.com/ha-ha-ha-han/NeuromicsCellDetection) and the project page.
-[Read more ...](/projects/neuro/)
-- **[Graphene with a twist](/projects/graphene/).** Stacking 2D materials together is just like playing microscopic Lego.
-In the bilayer graphene scenario, the twist angle between the two layers is the driving parameter for the photonic device application and photochemical reactivity ([Yin et al. 2016](https://www.nature.com/articles/ncomms10699) and [Liao et al. 2015](https://pubs.acs.org/doi/abs/10.1021/acs.nanolett.5b02240)).
-[Peng et al. 2017](http://onlinelibrary.wiley.com/doi/10.1002/adma.201606741/full) explains the underlying mechanism by using photoemission spectroscopy to visualize the electronic band structure's evolution with the twist angle.
-I will give a talk in [APS March meeting 2018](http://meetings.aps.org/Meeting/MAR18/Session/C18.7).
-[Read more...](/projects/graphene/)